Panoramic Monitoring Receiver

 PAN-1000 was a high-end intercept receiver in a 19"

-They were used for finding clandestine radio stations (pirates).
+It was used for finding clandestine radio stations (pirates)

-receivers were not commonly available in those days, the RCD decided to have
+receivers were not commonly available at the time, the RCD decided to

 a period of five years.
 The image on the right shows a complete PAN-1000